How to use your smart meter and In-Home Display to save money.

 It shows how much energy you’re using in real time, and how much it’s costing in £ and p.
 It’s an effective way to help you see where you can make changes to lower your energy bills.

-How to start saving
+How to startsaving

-Step 1: Find your benchmark
+Find your benchmark

 Check your IHD when you’re using the devices and appliances you’d usually have on.
 Make a note of how much energy your IHD says you’re using, and what it’s costing.
 This’ll be your benchmark.

-Step 2: Test an appliance
+Test an appliance

 Pick an appliance you want to test and turn it on.
 Now check your IHD.
 Within a few seconds, it’ll update the electricity usage so you can see how much energy the appliance uses.
 And how much it costs.
 Gas usage takes up to 30 minutes to update.

-Step 3: Compare the difference
+Compare the difference

-Step 4: Make changes – and save
+Make changes – and save

-Ready to go smart?
+Ready to gosmart?

-Discover the benefits of an IHD
+Discover the benefits ofan IHD

 See your energy use in real time

 In kWh (the unit used to measure energy) and in £ and p.
+You can also easily check your meter readings any time in a couple of taps.

 Know what your energy is costing

-See daily, weekly, or monthly costs – so, you’ll know what you’ll pay each month.
+See daily, weekly, or monthly costs - so, you'll know what you'll pay each month.
+You can also spot the biggest energy users in your home to help make changes that could save money.

 Set energy budgets

-Getting to know your IHD
+Getting to know yourIHD

 When your OVO engineer installs your smart meter, they’ll also set up your IHD.
 They’ll show you how to use it and leave behind a user’s guide.
 Keep it handy in case you want to explore more of your IHD’s money-saving features.
 And if you need help, it’s just a click away.

-Manage your energy anywhere with the OVO app
+Manage your energy anywhere withthe OVO app

 In a couple of taps you can learn how your home uses energy, track the cost, and unlock exclusive discounts and rewards by signing up to Beyond.
-Terms and eligibility apply.

-Ready to go smart?
+Ready to gosmart?

-Frequently asked questions about your IHD
+Frequently asked questions about your In-Home Display

 An IHD comes with your smart meter – so it won’t cost you anything extra.
 And if it’s faulty, we’ll replace it for free.

 It depends on which IHD model comes with your smart meter.
 Our engineer will tell you whether your IHD can be connected to your home WiFi when they install your smart meter.
 If it can, you can ask them to pair it, or they can show you how to do it yourself.
+An IHD that connects to WiFi (often called a Consumer Access Device, or CAD) has the following benefits:

-- If you have any issues with your IHD, we can usually detect the problem straight away
+• If you have any issues with your IHD, we can usually detect the problem straight away

-- You can see your home's energy use in real time
+• You can see your home's energy use in real time

-- It makes any future software updates easier
+• It makes any future software updates easier

 For the best connection, keep the IHD in the same room as your smart meter or within 15 metres of it.
 If you’re connecting through your WiFi router, it should be within a similar range.